DSAC: Distributional Soft Actor-Critic for Risk-Sensitive Reinforcement Learning: Distributional Soft Actor-Critic

 \subsection{The DSAC Algorithm}

-DSAC has an Actor-Critic network structure, which contains a distributional soft value network $Z_\tau(s,a;\theta)$ as the critic and a stochastic policy network $\pi(a|s;\phi)$ as the actor.
-We first discuss how to train the critic.
+The Distributional Soft Actor-Critic (DSAC) algorithm is structured around an Actor-Critic framework, comprising a distributional soft value network, denoted as $Z_\tau(s,a;\theta)$, which serves as the critic, and a stochastic policy network $\pi(a \mid s;\phi)$, which is the actor.
+We begin by detailing the training process for the critic.